Biden defends health care law as high court mulls its fate

 Biden defends health care law as high court mulls its fateNew

 WILMINGTON, Del.
-(AP) — Joe Biden is championing the Obama administration’s signature health law as it goes before the Supreme Court in a case that could overturn it.
-The president-elect is delivering an Affordable Care Act speech on Tuesday, the same day the high court will hear arguments on its merits.
-The Supreme Court ruled eight years ago to leave intact the essential components of the law known as Obamacare, but is now controlled 6-3 by a conservative majority.
-The speech reflects the importance Biden is putting on health care as he prepares to take office in January amid the worst pandemic in more than a century.
+(AP) — Joe Biden is championing the Obama administration’s signature health care law as it goes before the Supreme Court in a case that could overturn it.
+The president-elect is delivering an Affordable Care Act speech on Tuesday, the day the high court will hear arguments on its merits.
+The Supreme Court ruled eight years ago to leave intact the essential components of the law known as Obamacare.
+But the court is now controlled 6-3 by a conservative majority.
+Biden’s speech reflects the importance he is putting on health care as he prepares to take office in January amid the worst pandemic in more than a century.